Mediagone/doctrine-specifications/README.md

 - SINGLE_OBJECT : returns a **single hydrated object** or **null** (similar to `getOneOrNullResult()`)
 - SINGLE_SCALAR : returns a **single scalar** (similar to `getSingleScalarResult()`)

-Thereby, you can use the same specifications for different result types, by adding multiple _static factory methods_ in a collection.
+Thereby, you can use the same specifications for different result types (count, DTOs...) by adding multiple _static factory methods_ in a collection.
 ```php
 final class ManyArticle extends SpecificationCollection
 {